 5. Avoid Certain Beverages

-Some beverages can cause breath odor.
-According to Prevention magazine, they include coffee and alcoholic drinks, such as beer, wine and whiskey.
+Some beverages can cause breath odour.
+According to SingHealth, certain beverages such as alcohol and coffee can cause a temporary odour.
 They leave behind a residue that sticks to the plaque in your mouth, so each breath you take spews these smells back into the air.

 6. Be Aware of Odorous Foods